AmashOnBlitz/Text-Encrypter/README.md

 - The .security file stores the encryption password and must be kept secure.
 - The .encryptedaob and .security files must remain in the same directory as the executable for decryption.
 -
-## 🔒 Secure your text now with Krezméin Encrypter!

 ## 🔧 Installation
 1. **Clone the repository:**